wellcomecollection/docs/rfcs/023-images-endpoint/README.md

 ## Context and requirements

-- Images are now entities in the catalogue API
+- There is a new entity in the catalogue API: `Image`.
+These are conceptual, like works, and consist of images from the visual collections and interesting images from inside books and other materials.
-- We want to be able to search for images, and to fetch specified images
+- We want to be able to search for images, and to fetch specified images.
-- The images endpoint should behave similarly to the works endpoint
+- The images endpoint should be consistent with the works endpoint.

 ## Proposal